zeroknowledgediscovery/zedwiki/project/EHR/Gestational Diabetes.md

 ## Unspecified disorder of carbohydrate transport and metabolism (271.9)
  Alterations in organic acid biomarkers from fatty acid and carbohydrate metabolism have been documented in type 2 diabetes patients, and their association with GDM is increasingly becoming clear~\cite{pmid24703806}.
 Women with normal glucose tolerance before conception who develop gestational diabetes have significant decreased insulin sensitivity relative to women in a control group, and alterations to carbohydrate meatbolism in gestation in women with normal and abnormal glucose tolerance is suspected~\cite{pmid8194212,pmid24703806}, and might have long-term effects on carbohydrate metabolism after pregnancy~\cite{pmid22385344}.

+# Motivation

+Gestational diabetes mellitus is a common pregnancy complication associated with significant adverse health outcomes for both women and infants.
+Effective screening and early prediction tools as part of routine clinical care are needed to reduce the impact of the disease on the baby and mother.
+Using large-scale electronic health records, Artzi and colleagues developed and evaluated a machine learning driven tool to identify women at high and low risk of GDM.
+Their findings showcase how artificial intelligence approaches can potentially be embedded in clinical care to enable accurate and rapid risk stratification.

+Gestational diabetes mellitus (GDM), defined as glucose intolerance during gestation, is a common complication of pregnancy.
+GDM is associated with an increased risk of short- and long-term complications in both mother and child, including type 2 diabetes and operative delivery.
+Identifying women at a higher risk of GDM, as early into the pregnancy as possible, can potentially enable the implementation of lifestyle intervention strategies, thereby reducing the associated disease burden.
+However, GDM diagnostic criteria vary by country, illustrating the lack of consensus around the most effec- tive way to screen in routine clinical care[1].
+Embedding a data-driven prognostic tool within routine care can potentially address these challenges and enable clinicians to identify women at higher or lower risk earlier and with greater accuracy.
+In a recent work, Artzi et al. [2] present an algorithm constructed using machine learning (ML) and retrospective electronic health records (EHR) to predict GDM.

+Gestational diabetes (GDM) is associated with adverse pregnancy and neonatal outcomes and increased maternal risk for subsequent type 2 diabetes.